CGOF++: Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Method

-\textbf{Generative Radiance Field.} Several follow-up works have extended this representation to generative models~\cite{pigan, eg3d, gu2022stylenerf, deng2021gram, xu2021gof}.
+Several follow-up works have extended this representation to generative models~\cite{pigan, eg3d, gu2022stylenerf, deng2021gram, xu2021gof}.
 Instead of using a multi-view reconstruction loss, they train a discriminator that encourages images rendered from randomly sampled viewpoints to be indistinguishable from real images, allowing the model to be trained with only single-view image collections.

 Our method is built on top of \egtd~\cite{eg3d}, a generative radiance field model based on a tri-plane-based \nerf representation.
 During training, images are rendered from random viewpoints $\pose$ sampled from the training dataset.
 To model geometry and appearance variations, a random noise code $\noise$ is sampled from a standard normal distribution and mapped to the $W$-space as a number of intermediate latent scalars through a mapping network.
 These intermediate latent scalars are used to modulate the StyleGAN2 generator, which synthesizes the tri-plane features.
 After sampling points in the space according to the viewpoints $\pose$, the corresponding features are fetched from the tri-planes and processed with a lightweight decoder to predict the color and density value.
 The volume rendering module then integrates the point color and density along each camera ray to render the low-resolution image, which is then translated to a corresponding high-resolution image with a super-resolution module.